The Most Beautiful Hidden Gems in Italy

 This is perhaps the most beautiful lake in northern Italy.
 Located in the province of Belluno, in the Dolomites region, Lake Sorapis is one of the most distinctive lakes because of its color – it reminds me of the lakes in Canada.

 You also have Lake di Braies, which is close by and extremely popular.
 But Lake Sorapis is not as popular because you have to hike for a bit to reach it, which can be quite challenging.
 This mountain lake is about 2,000 meters above sea level, so you will have to follow one of the two hiking paths – easy or difficult – to get here.

 If you prefer the easier path, there will be more people on it with you.
 The harder one is a little more off-the-beaten-path and you will see very few people along the way.
 But whichever trail you choose, it will be worth it.

-This small city in Tuscany is another travel destination that you must see if you like veering off the beaten path – this is probably the most hidden of all the gems on this list.
+This small city in Tuscany is another travel destination that you must see if you like veering off the beaten path.
+Pistoia is surely one of the most hidden gems in Italy.
 With 90,000 inhabitants, I would have expected it to be busier, like other cities of its size.

 But when I visited on a sunny April afternoon, there were not many people around.